Lake County's Voice On Mental Illness

 9. NAMI FaithNet strives to encourage welcoming, caring congregations as well as to promote the vital role of spirituality in the recovery journeys of many who live with mental health conditions, those for whom faith is a key component.

-NAMI's specialty programs for persons with mental illness
+NAMI's programs for advocacy and persons with mental illness

 Ending the Silence Begins with Schools